 Regardless of the details of the Brexit deal, Unifeeder will strive to operate on a ‘business as usual’ basis and provide a smooth flow of our customer’s cargo in and out of the UK.
 We are happy to discuss how our transport solutions can ease the challenges of a possible hard Brexit already now.
 Just contact your local Unifeeder office and we will take your bookings.
 In case you have any questions regarding Brexit, you are welcome to contact us at firstname.lastname@example.org.

-When intra-European cargoes are carried from door-to-door, seaborne transport is combined with rail and/or road into an intermodal transport chain.
+When intra-European cargo is carried from door-to-door, seaborne transport is combined with rail and/or road into an multimodal transport chain.
 Use of containers offers the possibility of an effortless move of cargo between rail, road and water transport, making the switching costs as low as possible.